Become a PMF

 Under the Become a PMF section are class year specific application webpages.
 The PMF application is conducted annually in the Fall.
 Please check the "Become a PMF" section frequently for updates.

 In addition, you may subscribe to the general PMF listserv from our homepage.
 Once dates are announced for the next application cycle we will post to the PMF website and send an email to all listserv subscribers.

 23. When preparing my application, can I get assistance from others, like a career counselor?

-Each applicant is expected to complete the on-line assessment independently without help of others.
+Each applicant is expected to complete the online assessment independently without help of others.
 Before submitting an application, applicants will be prompted to certify their responses.
-Applicants can obtain assistance in preparing their resume and transcript (and/or alternative) documents.
+Applicants can obtain assistance in preparing their resume and/or advanced degree transcript (and/or alternative) documents.